 A community coming together

 When her team first developed the idea, McClain said, they reached out to some of their partners.
 Alpine Cleaning and Restoration, another local business, immediately stepped up to co-sponsor the effort.
-Along the way, other organizations have joined the cause, including Everett-based Advocate Telecom and PEMCO Insurance.
+Along the way, other organizations have joined the cause, including Everett-based Advocate One and PEMCO Insurance.

 Kevin Kaczka delivers dinner from Red Rock Subs to Cocoon House